Urrús Keyworking, Care Planning and Case Management Programme

 Duration: This is a part-time programme delivered one-day each week (10am-5pm) over 12 weeks.

 Learner/Student Profile: This training is for new or existing keyworkers, support workers and other practitioners in the drug and alcohol field and in the broader social care field.
-Applicants must have at least one level 5 module in addiction or in a related care sector field and be available to attend the programme as described above.
+Applicants must have at least one level 5 module in addiction or in a related care sector field and demonstrate the ability to work on their own initiative.
+Applicants must be available to attend the programme as described above.

 Number of Learners/Students: 16-22 per course*